opencadc/canfar-portal/docs/jcmt_starlink/index_en.md

 ## Modify your user environment to enable access to starlink

-Next, add the some lines to the .bashrc file using the following script:
+Next, add some lines to the .bashrc file using the following script:

 <div class="shell">